Digital-Forensics-Discord-Server/FrequentlyAskedDFIRQuestions/README.md

 ##### Other Resources

 A member of the Digital Forensics Discord Server put together [this page](https://ryd3v.rocks/posts/wrkstnbuild) in response to this commonly asked question.
+This answer can also be found [here](https://github.com/Digital-Forensics-Discord-Server/FrequentlyAskedDFIRQuestions/blob/main/wrkstnbuild.md) on GitHub.

 TODO